Select any two GPUs for comparison

 The GT 640 has 1024 MB video memory, but the Graphics 4600 does not have an entry, so the two GPUs cannot be reliably compared in this area.

 The HD Graphics 4600 Desktop has 80 Shader Processing Units and the GeForce GT 640 1GB DDR3 has 384.
-However, the actual shader performance of the Graphics 4600 is 392.
-The Graphics 4600 having 8 better shader performance is not particularly notable, as altogether the GT 640 performs better when taking into account other relevant data.
+However, the actual shader performance of the Graphics 4600 is 157 and the actual shader performance of the GT 640 is 346.
+The GT 640 having 189 better shader performance and an altogether better performance when taking into account other relevant data means that the GT 640 delivers a noticeably smoother and more efficient experience when processing graphical data than the Graphics 4600.

 The Graphics 4600 transistor size technology is 6 nm (nanometers) smaller than the GT 640.
 This means that the Graphics 4600 is expected to run very slightly cooler and achieve higher clock frequencies than the GT 640.